isxuowo/mcwiki/API.md

 And the resource pack [here](https://www.dropbox.com/s/030kabg3pylzk29/MechanizationResourcePack.zip?dl=1), (last updated in Version 0.3.0).

 Installation: Put Mechanization_1.13_Snapshot.zip into to /datapacks folder for the world you want to install it for.
-Enter the world and run the commands /reload and /function mechanization:start
+Enter the world and run the command /reload.

 # Energy API
 ***